projectatomic/atomic-enterprise-training/eap-latest-setup.md

 [//]: # (TODO: can EAP example be modified to not require STI??)

 ## Conclusion
-This concludes the Early Access training.
+This concludes the Early Access Program training.
 Look for more example applications to come!

 # APPENDIX - DNSMasq setup
 In this training repository is a sample `dnsmasq.conf` file and a sample `hosts`